-(b) Allowance in Lieu of Private Practice

-- (i) Dentists employed by Oral Health Services Tasmania have the right to maintain part-time employment in the private sector.
-To acknowledge dental officers who work full-time in the public sector, an allowance will be paid to full-time, fully-registered Dental Officers Level 3 and above, in lieu of private practice to offset the disparity between public and private sector salaries.
-The allowance will be 7.5% of the base salary of the Dental Officer and will be: - (1) Paid fortnightly

-- (2) Be paid during periods of higher duties - (3) Be paid during periods of leave - (4) Will count as salary for all purposes - (ii) To qualify for payment of this allowance, a dentist must satisfy the Director, Clinical Services, that they are fully competent at all aspects of service delivery provided by OHST.
+- (b) Allowance in Lieu of Private Practice - (i) To acknowledge dental officers who work three days a week or more in the public sector, an allowance will be paid to fully registered Dental Officers Level 3 and above, in lieu of private practice, to offset the disparity between public and private sector salaries.
+The allowance will be 7.5% of the base salary (pro rata) of the Dental Officer and: - (1) will be paid fortnightly - (2) will be paid during periods of higher duties - (3) will be paid during periods of leave - (4) will count as salary for all purposes. - (ii) To qualify for payment of this allowance, a dentist must satisfy the Clinical Director that they are fully competent at all aspects of service delivery provided by OHST.
 The dentist must have full clinical privileges and scope of practice relevant to OHST.
-The allowance will be monitored on an annual basis as part of the performance development process and may be withdrawn under the following conditions: - (1) Non-compliance with OHST policies and protocols. - (2) Non-compliance with national standards in infection control. - (3) Reduction in full scope of practice, unless the employee is a specialist for whom scope of practice is restricted to the specialty for which they are employed. - (4) Non-compliance with OHST Principals of Practice. - (5) Inability to satisfy the Director, Clinical Services, of full competence at all aspects of service delivery provided by OHST.
+The allowance will be monitored on an annual basis as part of the performance development process and may be withdrawn under the following conditions: - (1) Non-compliance with OHST policies and protocols. - (2) Non-compliance with national standards in infection control. - (3) Reduction in full scope of practice, unless the employee is a specialist for whom scope of practice is restricted to the specialty for which they are employed. - (4) Non-compliance with OHST policies, protocols and guidelines.

-(c) Sole Practitioner Allowance

-- (i) An allowance will be paid to a Dental Officer Level 3 and above who: - (1) Is working in isolation of other dental officers in a facility that would normally have more than 1 dental officer in attendance. - (2) Is working in a facility which does not support another clinician - (3) Is the only Dental Officer employed during periods of leave or vacancies.
+- (5) Inability to satisfy the Clinical Director of full competence at all aspects of service delivery provided by OHST. - (c) Sole Practitioner Allowance - (i) An allowance will be paid to a Dental Officer Level 3 and above who: - (1) Is working in isolation of other dental officers in a facility that would normally have more than 1 dental officer in attendance. - (2) Is working in a facility which does not support another dental officer - (3) Is the only Dental Officer employed during periods of leave or vacancies.

-This allowance is to acknowledge the additional responsibilities in providing a single point of contact for patients of the service and for dental therapists as their referral pathway.
+This allowance is to acknowledge the additional responsibilities in providing a single point of contact for patients of the service and for dental and oral health therapists as their referral pathway.

-- (ii) This allowance will not be paid to dental officers providing services within a hospital setting. - (iii) The payment will be 7.5% of the base salary and will be - (1) Paid on a daily basis for the period in which the dental officer is working as a sole practitioner. - (2) Will not be paid during periods of leave - (3) Will be paid during periods of Higher Duties

-- (4) Will count as salary for all purposes. - (iv) Dental officers will be required to complete a 'time sheet' for the period indicating the hours in which they were the sole practitioner, and the facility from which they were working.
-The Area Manager is responsible for ensuring that Dental Officers are informed of their right to the allowance and for ensuring that Level 1 and 2 Dental Officers are not rostered as Sole Practitioners.

-(d) Professional Development Allowance
+- (ii) This allowance will not be paid to dental officers providing services within a hospital setting. - (iii) The payment will be 7.5% of the base salary and will be - (1) Paid on a daily basis for the period in which the dental officer is working as a sole practitioner. - (2) Will not be paid during periods of leave - (3) Will be paid during periods of Higher Duties - (4) Will count as salary for all purposes. - (iv) Dental officers will be required to complete a 'time sheet' for the period indicating the hours in which they were the sole practitioner, and the facility from which they were working.
+The Area Manager is responsible for ensuring that Dental Officers are informed of their right to the allowance and for ensuring that Level 1 and 2 Dental Officers are not rostered as Sole Practitioners. - (d) Professional Development Allowance